abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 - **Implement Azure Key Vault:** Allow users to create an Azure Key Vault for securely storing sensitive information.
 Enable teams to add and manage secrets within the Key Vault, ensuring both data security and easy accessibility.

-- **Secure network traffic:** Allow users to create virtual machines and configure network security groups for controlled access.
+- **Secure Network traffic:** Allow users to create virtual machines and configure network security groups for controlled access.
 Enable teams to define inbound RDP rules and outbound security rules to manage network traffic and limit internet access.

 - **Manage access with RBAC:** Enable users to view and assign roles, streamlining access management.
 Empower teams to monitor role assignments and efficiently remove roles to maintain security and compliance.